Tutorial Gateway

 sl.message()

 Until now, we are only changing the print statement.
-I mean, overriding methods without any arguments.
-In this example, we created an add method with two arguments in the parent class and three arguments in child class.
+I mean, overriding functions without any arguments.
+In this example, we created an add function with two arguments in the parent and three arguments in the child class.

 class Employee: